 A half-hourly electricity meter is a special type of metering system which utilises AMR (automatic meter reading) technology to provide a more accurate electricity reading.
-The system relies on a fixed line, which it uses to send updated meter reads to the energy supplier every half hour.
+The system relies on a fixed line which sends updated meter reads to the energy supplier every half hour.

-Because half-hourly meters offer remote, fully-automated reading, there’s no need to read the meter manually.
-Not only does this offer greater convenience for businesses, it means the supplier can be provided with an electricity meter read more frequently — allowing for accurate and up-to-date billing, with no need for estimation.
+Because half-hourly meters offer remote, fully-automated reading, there’s no need to read the meter manually, offering greater convenience for businesses and allowing for accurate, up-to-date billing with no need for estimation.

-From a business perspective, there’s the added benefit of being able to access this consumption data from the supplier.
-By reviewing exactly when they use electricity throughout the day, businesses can work towards operating more efficiently and reducing their energy use.
+Additionally, businesses can access this consumption data from the supplier.
+By reviewing exactly when they use electricity throughout the day, it’s possible to work towards operating more efficiently and reducing operational energy use.

 If your business has recently moved to new premises and you would like to find out if the property has a HH or non-HH meter reader, it’s easy to determine which type of reader is installed by referring to a previous energy bill sent by the supplier.
 The bill will contain an ‘S number’ - if the number in the top left is ‘00’, there is a HH meter installed at the property.

-Thanks to the regularity at which the supplier receives a meter read from your property, HH billing is better tailored to your requirements and usage.
+Thanks to the regular meter reads from your property, HH billing is better tailored to your requirements and usage.
 This is because the consumption data is much more accurate, eliminating the need for estimated billing, which usually occurs when an AMR system isn’t in place.

-From 1 April 2017, all businesses supplied as profile class of 05, 06, 07 or 08 with an advanced meter capable of recording HH consumption data will no longer be settled against a Non-Half-Hourly (NHH) read.
-Instead, it will become mandatory for them to be settled as Half-Hourly using HH data.
+As of 1 April 2017, all businesses supplied as profile class of 05, 06, 07 or 08 with an advanced meter capable of recording HH consumption data are no longer settled against a Non-Half-Hourly (NHH) read.
+Instead, they are now settled as Half-Hourly using HH data.

-These changes are being introduced as part of an OFGEM-backed revision called P272, which requires all of the above profile class meters to switch via a Change of Measurement Class (COMC) to a HH settled meter.
-The deadline change over date for all advanced meters is 1st April 2017.
+These changes were introduced as part of an Ofgem-backed revision called P272, which requires all of the above profile class meters to switch via a Change of Measurement Class (COMC) to a HH settled meter.